-Happily Ever After Reserved Viewing Options
+Happily Ever After and Disney Enchantment Reserved Viewing Options

 - To make a reservation for a dinner or dessert party, use the links above or call 407-WDW-DINE (939-3463).
 To book a private fireworks cruise, call 407-WDW-PLAY (939-7529).
 Advance reservations are highly recommended.
 Park admission is not included.

 This is a very popular show and because of the layout and landscaping of the Hub, the good viewing spots get taken quickly.
 Additionally, Cast Members have to keep some parts of the pathways clear for people walking from one part of the park to another.
 So, if you want to be sure to have a good view, without have to constantly defend your viewing spot, purchasing access to reserved viewing can make for a more relaxing and enjoyable experience.